amite/uv-disk-cleanup-cli/README.md

 - `~/.uv_space_log.json` - History of space monitoring operations
 - `~/.uv_disk_cleanup_log.json` - History of cleanup operations

+You can view the cleanup history using:
+- The `--history` flag: `uv-disk-clean --history`
+- Option 7 in the interactive menu

 ## Examples

 ### Clean up cache